Matt Roloff Celebrates With Jacob And Izzy, Amy Gets Visit From Molly And Joel

 If there’s one thing the Roloff family loves to do, it’s to get together and eat.
-Matt had a simple dinner with Jacob and his fiancée Isabel Rock to celebrate their engagement while Amy hosted their daughter Molly Jo and son-in-law Joel Silvius for some snacks.
+Matt had a simple dinner with Jacob and his fiancee Isabel Rock to celebrate their engagement while Amy hosted their daughter Molly Jo and son-in-law Joel Silvius for some snacks.

 “Having a dinner celebration with my favorite newly engaged couple,” Matt said on Instagram and Facebook.
 “Congratulation again Jacob and Izzy.”